RobJacobson/ws-dottie/src/shared/CACHING_STRATEGY.md

 2. Check if cache invalidation is working
 3. Verify query keys are consistent
 4. Consider manual invalidation for critical updates
-5. Check if persistence is working correctly

-### Persistence Issues

-1. Check localStorage quota (typically 5-10MB)
-2. Verify the persistence is set up correctly
-3. Check for localStorage errors in console
-4. Ensure the app is running on web platform

 ## Testing